Cohon University Center Policies

 - All members of your organization who will be preparing, cooking, and/or serving food must take the quiz.
 The certification for each individual will last for one academic year.

 - If an event is held by individuals or organizations that have not received a certificate of completion or are not following proper food safety guidelines, the event will not be allowed to continue.

-- After two violations, an organization will not be allowed to hold food events in Cohon Center reserved spaces for the remainder of the academic year.
+- After two violations, an organization will not be allowed to hold food events in the Cohon University Center reserved spaces for the remainder of the academic year.